fareen341/React/README.md

 - Every redux store has a single root render function.
 - Installation <b>npm i redux react-redux</b>
 - To debug redux app we can use Redux Dev Tools.
 See below in extensions topic.
+- So basically we get state from store object, and we use dispatch to pass updatedState to redux store.
 - Example:
 ```javascript
 // Step 1: